Talat Mahmood: Early life

 Coming from a conservative Muslim background, singing was not encouraged.
 Talat had to choose between working in films and continue living at home.
-Despite his parents objection, he opted for the films, though his family accepted the fact only about a decade later when he gained some respect in the Indian film industry.
+Despite his parents' objection, he opted for the films, though his family accepted the fact only about a decade later when he gained some respect in the Indian film industry.

 Singing career

 Talat apprenticed classical music under Pandit S.C.R.
 Bhat at Marris College of Music, Lucknow (presently Bhatkhande Music Institute) some time in the late 1930s.
 Talat Mahmood began his singing career at the age of 16 in 1939, when he began singing the Ghazals of Daag, Mir, Jigar etc. on All India Radio, Lucknow.
 His voice had a quality distinct from all the other singers.
-HMV was quick to notice this and offered Talat his first disc in 1941 Sab din ek samaan nahin tha, Bun jaoon ga kya se kya main, Iska to kuch dhyan nahin tha.
+His Master's Voice was quick to notice this and offered Talat his first disc in 1941 Sab din ek samaan nahin tha, Bun jaoon ga kya se kya main, Iska to kuch dhyan nahin tha.

 His reputation as a ghazal singer was not limited to his hometown of Lucknow, but it reached the city that proved to shape his destiny – Calcutta.
 The then famous ghazal singers were Barkat Ali Khan, K.L.
 Saigal and M.A.
 Rauf.
 The classical songs he sang were "Sapnon Ki Suhaani Duniyaa Ko" for film Shikast and "Laage Tose Naina" for Chaandi Ki Deewar.

 In 1944, he sang the popular hit Tasveer teri dil mera behela nah sake gi.
 This disc brought Talat the fame throughout India and soon he was beckoned by the Calcutta film industry.
 Talat made cameo appearances and starred in about 16 films, for both the Calcutta (film hub of the 1940s) and Bombay Film Industry.
 The three films in which he starred were regional hits in Calcutta.
 Initially, in Calcutta, he recorded a lot of Bangla songs (basic album) under the assumed name of "Tapan Kumar".